libertas-coin/README/README.md

 ## Technical Design Highlights

-- **Modular Architecture:** Mining, wallet, and node functionalities are separated into reusable libraries.
+- **Modular Architecture:** Mining, wallet, and node functionalities are separated into reusable parts.
 - **Cross-Platform Support:** CLI core and QT wallets are supported in both Windows and Linux.
 Android Has its own wallet with kotlin and C++.
 - **Secure Wallets:** Wallets rely on libsodium for KDFs, signatures, and memory safety.
 - **Robust Networking:** P2P protocol includes discovery, validation, and resynchronization mechanisms to maintain network integrity.